amd-rezaei/CudaCatify/README.md

 ## Additional Notes

 - Ensure that the paths to ONNX Runtime, CUDA, and OpenCV libraries and include directories are correctly set in the `Makefile`.
-- The application expects the ONNX model and input images to be available at the specified paths.
-You can modify the paths in the `Makefile` under the `run` target if needed.

 ## License